-June is also a much more affordable time to visit Glacier National Park, since lodging tends to be cheaper than it is later in the summer.
+This is also a much more affordable time to visit Glacier National Park, since lodging tends to be cheaper than it is later in the summer.

-For more ideas on what to do there, check out our Best Things To Do in Glacier National Park!
+For more ideas on what to do there, check out our Best Things to Do in Glacier National Park!

 7. Portland, Oregon

 Yep, this is the second Portland on the list!
-With May being the end of the rainy season and with ample snowmelt, the waterfalls at nearby parks are full in June.
+With May being the end of the rainy season and with ample snowmelt, the waterfalls at nearby parks are brimming in June.
 You can see them along the Historic Columbia River Highway, particularly the spectacular Multnomah Falls.

 6. Cannon Beach, Oregon

 Cannon Beach is a beloved place for Oregonians and out-of-staters alike.
 June is right before high season (July and August), making it a great time to enjoy the area before it gets too crowded.
-The beaches are stunning and boast tide pools, intricate rock formations, and waves that are perfect for surfing.
+The beaches are stunning and boast tide pools, intricate rock formations, and waves that are ideal for surfing.